Jorza/nova_setup/README.md

 ## Using an image

 ### Setup
-1. Install Docker and Docker Compose using the Docker repository (https://docs.docker.com/engine/install/ubuntu/#install-using-the-repository)
+1. Install Docker Engine and Docker Compose using the Docker repository (https://docs.docker.com/engine/install/ubuntu/#install-using-the-repository)
 2. Add your user to the docker user group so you can use docker without sudo (https://docs.docker.com/engine/install/linux-postinstall/)
 3. Set up git pull / push from github.com/MonashNovaRover on your device using SSH.
 This will be used within the container to interact with the Nova repos
 4. Create a folder called nova_ws somewhere on your system.
 For example, I put mine in ~/Nova/nova_ws